 Pharmaceutical and MedTech companies are known to service a wide variety of customers.
 They provide medication to pharmacists, implants to surgeons, technology for testing to laboratories and they cooperate with regulatory governments and mutualities.
 In the end however, the goal is to improve patient care with the products and services that are provided.
 So how can a company succeed in doing so, if these companies don’t service patients in a direct way?

 A pharmaceutical or MedTech company’s direct customers are important links in the healthcare value chain.
 They are working with patients on a day-to-day basis and have the possibility to create better care pathways through an integrated cooperation in the value chain of care.
-They can adapt their way of working to better cater for the changing healthcare landscape, e.g. patients who want to be more involved in their own care pathway, the formation of networks between hospitals, changing payment structures,… Therefore, to understand and support the needs, wishes and expectations of your customers, will in the end help them to better help their patients.
+They can adapt their way of working to better cater for the changing healthcare landscape, e.g. patients who want to be more involved in their own care pathway, the formation of networks between hospitals, changing payment structures,… Therefore, understanding and supporting the needs, wishes and expectations of these direct customers, will in the end help them to better help their patients.

 Market research is a possibility to gain information on how to service your customers, but a lot of knowledge can be gained already from satisfaction surveys with current customers.
 The most commonly known indicator to map customer satisfaction is the Net Promoter Score, but also the Customer Effort Score is getting increasingly more important.
 This last one is quite a new metric that also addresses the relationship between customer satisfaction and loyalty.
 Both metrics have their pros and cons.
 When do you need to use which metric?
 And is it necessary to choose?